safaais/Arduino-Led-Blinking/README.md

 This project shows how control the brightness of a red LED using an Arduino Uno board.

 ## Components:
- Arduino Uno Board
+ Arduino Uno Board.

- Breadboard
+ Breadboard.

- Red LED
+ Red LED.

- Resistor
+ Resistor.

- Wires
+ Wires.

 ## Code: